Bisbee massacre: Heath lynched

 Some men of Cochise County were not satisfied.
 On February 22, a large lynch mob, reported as 50 to 150 men, mostly miners, armed themselves.
 They appointed a committee of seven men to enter the county jail in the Tombstone Courthouse and get Heath out.
 The jailer thought their knock was the Chinese cook bringing breakfast, and the seven men forced the sheriff and guards at the point of their guns to release Heath to them.
 The mob took Heath from the jail, leaving his five convicted associates who were scheduled to be executed in March.
 As the mob exited the courthouse with the prisoner, Sheriff Ward attempted to intervene.
 The mob pushed him aside.

-The mob took Heath down Toughnut Street and lynched him from a telegraph pole at the corner of First and Toughnut Streets.
+The mob took Heath down Toughnut Street and lynched him from a telegraph pole at the corner of Second and Toughnut Streets.
 Heath's last words were:

 His executioners agreed.
 Heath was then blindfolded and the noose was placed around his neck.
 Members of the mob then pulled the rope until Heath was suspended beneath the pole, where he slowly strangled to death.
 When the body finally came to rest, someone placed a placard on the telegraph pole bearing the inscription: